zingff/kortex_motion_planning/doc/generalTutorial.md

      ```

-3. [anygrasp_sdk](https://github.com/graspnet/anygrasp_sdk): just follow the official tutorials to install it.
-Possible issues are listed in [Issues](###Issues)
+3. [anygrasp_sdk](https://github.com/graspnet/anygrasp_sdk): just follow the [official tutorials](https://github.com/graspnet/anygrasp_sdk#installation) to install it.
+Potential issues are listed in [Issues](###Issues).

-4. `anygrasp_generation` setup: this is a custom package used to generate grasp for objects utilizing `RGBD` streams from Kinova Gen3.
-Please review the following key points:
+4. `anygrasp_generation` setup: this is a custom package used to generate grasp for objects utilizing `RGBD` streams provided by Kinova Gen3.
+Please review the following key points before you running a demo:

    - `python` version: `gsnet.so` and `lib_cxx.so` are consistent with the venv python version.
    - `license`: this dir should be placed correctly under `anygrasp_sdk/grasp_generation/`
    - checkpoint file `log` should be placed under : `anygrasp_sdk/grasp_generation/`